ramratangupta/Technology-REACT-Framework/README.md

 ### 1. What is React.js?

-React.js is open source frontend JavaScript framework developed by Facebook to build UX to have single page application, it is the view* in MVC framework.
+React.js is open source front end JavaScript framework developed by Facebook to build UX to have single page application, it is the view* in MVC framework.
 It allows us to create reusable components.

 ### 2. Why was React developed?